Everything you need to know about the poppies at the Tower of London:

 - Price: A section of the display will be free to view, while full access is included with a standard entry ticket.

 This year marks the 80th anniversary of Victory in Europe Day (VE Day) and the end of the Second World War.
-To commemorate this historic occasion, the Tower of London will once again unveil a striking poppy installation as a powerful symbol of remembrance.
+To commemorate this historic occasion, the Tower of London has once again unveiled a striking poppy installation as a powerful symbol of remembrance.

 The poppy has long represented peace and sacrifice, most famously portrayed in John McCrae’s poem “In Flanders Fields”, which he wrote after seeing poppies grow on battle-scarred fields.